kubestash/docs/docs/addons/elasticsearch/logical/index.md

 green  open   info                      U7CAuZ4uSKqwAQ0XOAHxrg   1   0          1            0      4.5kb          4.5kb
 ```

-So, from the above output, we can see that the `playground` database and the `equipment` table we have created earlier, they are restored successfully.
+So, from the above output, we can see that the `info` index we created earlier, has been restored successfully.

 ## Cleanup